lev-prav/TG_Poll_Bot/README.md

 Here "4" is an order key in the question in questions list.
 And

     if the answer is positive ("0"):

         you goes to the quest with the key 5,

     else if answer is negative ("1"):

         go to the 6 question

+<b>Thats all falks !<b>